 The Gray Market at the Cannabis Convention

-While NECANN is a professional cannabis convention in contrast to what the Showboat thought the NJ Cannabis Festival would be, gifting and gray entrepreneurs were welcomed.
+While NECANN is a professional cannabis convention in contrast to what the Showboat Hotel in Atlantic City thought the NJ Cannabis Festival would be, gifting and gray entrepreneurs were welcomed.

 While many of the NECANN exhibitors sought to sell their services or equipment to license applicants, a few vendors were selling interesting products.

-For example, many were selling seeds to grow cannabis plants, although homegrow remains a severe crime worse than possession was.
+For example, many on the convention floor in Atlantic City were selling seeds to grow cannabis plants, although homegrow remains a severe crime worse than possession was.
 Because seeds contain no Delta 9-THC and they put disclaimers that it is a “novelty” product, the vendors were not committing a crime.
 In addition, one vendor sold seedlings.

-The official NECANN after-party featured a range of vendors selling cannabis products in an open-air market at an underground lounge the way Ed “NJWeedman” Forchion held a 7/10 OIL Day event at the Joint in Trenton.
+The official NECANN after-party in Atlantic City featured a range of vendors selling cannabis products in an open-air market at an underground lounge the way Ed “NJWeedman” Forchion held a 7/10 OIL Day event at the Joint in Trenton.